Babbitt v. Sweet Home Chapter of Communities for a Great Oregon: Scalia's dissent

-The dissent also includes the principle of noscitur a sociis, interpreting a list of words that share the same attribute just because the most of the words share an attribute.
+The dissent also includes the principle of noscitur a sociis, interpreting a list of words that share the same attribute just because most of the words share an attribute.
 The word harm is the only word that does not include a direct action to injure or kill endangered species.

 Legacy

 The decision is significant because it demonstrated that "agencies cannot use cost as an excuse" for not complying with section 7(a)(2).
 Additionally, the court's ruling of the case falls under the "Secretary's definition of 'harm' within the Section 9 taking provision."

 In Tennessee Valley Authority v.
 Hill, the major issue concerned the completion of a dam after discovering the critical habitat of the snail darter.
 The ESA was amended in 1978 to include the Endangered Species Committee, known as the "God Committee," to provide exemptions to section 7.
 It denied an exemption, but a rider to a military appropriations bill exempted the Tellico Dam from the ESA.

 The case demonstrated the significance of habitat modification under the ESA and is the first case that defined the word harm under the definition of take, which applies to actions that have direct contact, minimal, or unforeseeable effects to endangered species.
 The definition of harm includes changes in habitat that affect endangered species.